-The WASB team of experts range in skills from advocacy, leadership development and board governance, legal, policy, and communication.The WASB can customize a response to a district’s unique needs and requirements.
+The WASB team of experts range in skills from advocacy, leadership development and board governance, legal, policy, and communications.
+Review the WASB At Your Service brochure for an overview of services and products.The WASB can customize a response to a district’s unique needs and requirements.

 The WASB was founded in 1921, when school board members met in the Capitol in Madison to create the Wisconsin Association of High Schools and Graded School Boards.
 The first president was W. W. Albers, a Wausau school board member who also served in the state Senate for 10 years.